 INAH’s report strongly urges immediate intervention to stabilize the statue and restore it where possible.
 All conservation plans will be submitted to INAH for prior approval, needless to say, and you can bet they’ll be extra vigilant.

-EDIT: I originally wrongly attributed the restoration order to the Historic Center Rescue Trust, a private organization founded by multi-billionaire Carlos Slim that has dedicated $150 dollars and much hard work to the revitalization of Mexico City’s historic center.
+EDIT: I originally wrongly attributed the restoration order to the Historic Center Rescue Trust, a private organization founded by multi-billionaire Carlos Slim that has dedicated millions of pesos and much hard work to the revitalization of Mexico City’s historic center.
 This was my own erroneous reading of the original Spanish.
 In fact the restoration order came from city officials.
 I’ve removed the paragraph where I discussed the Trust and have redirected all references to the real culprit.